All Episodes

 You know, you said something pretty scary in the last segment, and I let it go and I need to pick up on it.

-You said, Oh, you better not talk about the intelligence agency because they'll come after you.
+You said, oh, you better not talk about the intelligence agency because they'll come after you.

 Now, I happen to respect the intelligence community, and I respect and honor the work that they do.

-It's so key to our national security and defense, but I'm only critical of people that may have abused the power that we give them and violated the law.
+But I'm only critical of people that may have abused the power that we give them and violated the law.

 And you're suggesting, as is Chuck Schumer, that if you speak out against the abuse of a law or the misuse of intelligence gathering, that somehow you become a target.